Princess Vittoria of Savoy: Early life and family

-Christening
+Baptism

-She was christened on 30 May 2004 by cardinal Giovanni Cheli at the Basilica of San Francesco d'Assisi in Assisi.
+She was baptized on 30 May 2004 by cardinal Giovanni Cheli at the Basilica of San Francesco d'Assisi in Assisi.
 Her godparents were Ottavio Mazzola and Roberta Fabbri.
-The baby wore the christening gown that had been worn by her great-great-grandfather King Vittorio Emanuele III at his christening on 30 November 1869.
+The baby wore the baptismal gown that had been worn by her great-great-grandfather King Vittorio Emanuele III at his baptism on 30 November 1869.
 Among the guests were Prince Albert of Monaco, Princess Maria Beatrice of Savoy, Prince Sergius of Yugoslavia and Princess Mafalda of Hesse, granddaughter of Princess Mafalda of Savoy.
 The parents selected Assisi in light of its symbolism of peace.

+Later life and education

+Vittoria briefly lived in Switzerland and Italy, but grew up in Paris where she got her baccalauréat in 2021.

+Afterwards she settled in London to study politics, but dropped out college after a few months, and instead worked as waitress in a pub, in the Thaddaeus Ropac London Gallery, and briefly as a model, most notably by doing shooting for the spanish magazine Yo Dona in 2024, and as the spokesmodel for the Marmo collection of Pucci on 4 April 2025 in Portofino.

+Acting career

+With those jobs, she earned enough money to pay the tuition to take acting classes.

+In May 2025, she began her acting career by shooting two episodes of the French TV series La Mère et l'Assassin, which was released on 11 January 2026.

+In 2025, she also got the lead role in the French movie Toi+moi, which was released on Amazon Prime Video on 18 September 2026.